2017 OUTER CRITICS CIRCLE AWARD NOMINEE: OUTSTANDING NEW OFF-BROADWAY MUSICAL!

 “Composing veteran Jonathan Brielle has an upbeat, contemporary musical score which ranges from jig-inducing Irish step music to wistful, crowd-pleasing ballads” –The Knockturnal

-The required materials for Himself and Nora include:
+The Authorized Materials/Rehearsal Package for Himself and Nora includes: